darklang/dark/docs/editor-setup.md

 ## Setting up your editor

 **Note that this doc is incomplete and sometimes may require tinkering after doing the actions here.
 We welcome additions, clarifications, and instructions on how to set up other editors.**

-### VS Code

-VS Code works pretty well when set up to run within the container.
-Install the "Remote containers" extension and choose "open folder within container" and it should work.
-Install the recommended extensions within the container when asked.

-Use Ionide for F#.
-It's important to use (at least) version 5, which solves a few bugs and has the latest version of fantomas (the code formatter).

-#### Troubleshooting VScode

-Often, the F# plugin will fail to work.
-This can be solved by doing a full build of dotnet from the VSCode terminal and then restarting VSCode:

-- open the terminal from within VSCode
-- run `dotnet tool restore`
-- run `dotnet paket restore`
-- run `dotnet build`
-- if this doesn't work, comment out the failing code until the build fully works, and repeat `dotnet build`
-- from VSCode, run the command "Developer: Reload Window"

-If that doesn't work, look in the "Output" tabs marked "msbuild" or "F#" for clues.
+If you're using VSCode, see instead [docs/vscode-setup.md](docs/vscode-setup.md).

 ### Merlin

-Merlin is a language server used by ResCript that provides things like autocompletion, type information, and go-to-definition functionality.
+Merlin is a language server used by ReScript that provides things like autocompletion, type information, and go-to-definition functionality.
 Because all libraries are installed inside the container and not on your local machine, merlin needs to be running inside the container.
 Unfortunately, this